Sign up to our Newsletter

 Step 1: Obtain a High School Diploma

 The minimum educational requirement to join law enforcement is a GED or high school diploma.
-While some states do not require detectives to have a formal college education, they all require a high school diploma at the minimum.
+While some states do not require detectives to have a formal college education, they all require a high school diploma at a minimum.

 Step 2: Obtain a Bachelor’s Degree